hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/251000232v1-biasfreebench-a-benchmark-for-mitigating-bias-in-large-language-mode.md

 ---
 layout: default
-title: BiasFreeBench: a Benchmark for Mitigating Bias in Large Language Model Responses
+title: "BiasFreeBench: a Benchmark for Mitigating Bias in Large Language Model Responses"
 ---

 # BiasFreeBench: a Benchmark for Mitigating Bias in Large Language Model Responses